Xenosb/learn.rb/chapters/02-ruby_on_rails/readme.md

 </div>
 ```

-Refresh the page now and you will se a quite nice webiste.
+Refresh the page now and you will se a quite nice website.
 If you check your
 local IP address by writing `ip addr` and put it followed by `:3000` in your
 mobile phone web browser you will see that website is also mobile friendly.
 Sweet!